skyf0l/EPITECH_to_GOOGLE_calendar/README.md

  - Go in `Integrate Calendar` section
  - Copy `Calendar ID` (in general it looks like `...@group.calendar.google.com`)

+## Google `credentials.json`

+To connect your google account with this application, you also need to create an OAuth credentials file (at https://developers.google.com/workspace/guides/create-credentials) and copy the final `credentials.json` at the root of the repository

 # Usage

 ### Fetch all next events